GabrielvMarinho/Obsidian/Tech/Software/Software Arquitecture/SOLID.md

 ### Open/Close

-[[Class]]es are open for extension but closed for modification
+[Classes](obsidian://open?vault=Obsidian&file=Tech%2FProgramming%2FProgramming%20Paradigms%2FOOP%2FConcepts%2FClass) are open for extension but closed for modification

 ###### wrong approach:

-the [[Class]] FolhaDePagamento will have to be changed if a new role is created, like a manager PJ
+the [Class](obsidian://open?vault=Obsidian&file=Tech%2FProgramming%2FProgramming%20Paradigms%2FOOP%2FConcepts%2FClass) FolhaDePagamento will have to be changed if a new role is created, like a manager PJ

 ```java
 class ContratoClt {